Engee documentation

 where input1 is the name of the input port variable; output1 is the name of the output port variable; param1 is the name of the parameters variable.

-Type - data type of the input port variable in the source C code
+• Type - data type of the input port variable in the source C code.
+The data type of the variable must coincide with the data type of the signal.
+Basic C language data types are supported:

-double (by default) | float | uint8_t | int16_t | uint16_t | int32_t | uint32_t | int64_t | uint64_t
+double (by default) | float | int8_t | uint8_t | int16_t | uint16_t | int32_t | uint32_t | int64_t | uint64_t | int128_t | uint128_t | bool | BusSignal.

-Size - dimension of the input signal
+• Size - input signal dimension 1 (by default).

 Output